 The red line on the map is by no means a "red line" defining our "patch", but just the barely discernible watershed of the Alde Valley, within which arbitrarily lies our main area of interest — as indeed is suggested by our name.
-Rather more than half the census, directory and churchyard/war memorial information, etc. that we hold relates to Suffolk, and almost a quarter of the total to places in the Alde Valley.
+Rather more than half the information that we hold (which includes census, directory and churchyard/war memorial data) relates to Suffolk, and almost a quarter of the total to places in the Alde Valley.
 So we believe that much of it is a precious, unique archive resource — and it is listed in our downloadable Index.